DataDog/datadog-agent/docs/cluster-agent/GETTING_STARTED.md

 * Cluster Role
 * Cluster Role Binding

-Review these manifests in the [Datadog Cluster Agent RBAC folder](../../Dockerfiles/manifests/cluster-agent/rbac/rbac-cluster-agent.yaml).
+Review these manifests in the [Datadog Cluster Agent RBAC folder](../../Dockerfiles/manifests/cluster-agent/rbac).

-**Step 2** - Run: `kubectl apply -f Dockerfiles/manifests/cluster-agent/rbac-cluster-agent.yaml` from the `datadog-agent` directory.
+**Step 2** - Run: `kubectl apply -f Dockerfiles/manifests/cluster-agent/rbac/rbac-cluster-agent.yaml` from the `datadog-agent` directory.

 **Step 3** - Depending on whether you are relying on a secret to secure the communication between the Datadog Agent and the Datadog Cluster Agent, either:

-* Create a secret
+* Create a secret and access it with an environment variable
-* Set an environment variable
+* Set a token in an environment variable

-**Step 3.1** - To create a secret, create a 32 characters long base64 encoded string: `echo -n <32_CHARACTERS_LONG_TOKEN> | base64`
+**Step 3.1** - To create a secret, create a 32 characters long base64 encoded string: `echo -n '<ThirtyX2XcharactersXlongXtoken>' | base64`
 and use this string in the `dca-secret.yaml` file located in the [manifest/cluster-agent/](../../Dockerfiles/manifests/cluster-agent/dca-secret.yaml) directory.
-Alternately run this one line command: `kubectl create secret generic datadog-auth-token --from-literal=token=<32_CHARACTERS_LONG_TOKEN>`.
+Alternately run this one line command: `kubectl create secret generic datadog-auth-token --from-literal=token=<ThirtyX2XcharactersXlongXtoken>`.

 **Step 3.2** - Upon creation, refer to this secret with the environment variable `DD_CLUSTER_AGENT_AUTH_TOKEN`  in the manifest of the cluster agent as well as in the manifest of the Agent!